opaque-systems/opaquegateway-python/docs/getting_started/quickstart.md

 ### Missing Version Header

-The logic to gracefully handle version mismatch was not added to the opaqueprompts package until version 0.1.0.
-As such if you are using an older version of opaqueprompts you may see the following error:
+The logic to gracefully handle version mismatch was not added to the `opaqueprompts` package until version 0.1.0.
+As such, if you are using an older version of `opaqueprompts`, you may see the following error:

 ```
 Client-Version header not set, please ensure this request was sent using opaqueprompts version >= 0.1.0